- Task 1: Designing simple feature classes

 - Pick a geometry type (also known as the feature class type) such as point, line, polygon, or annotation.
-You'll need to use one common geometry type for all the features in each feature class.
+You will need to use one common geometry type for all the features in each feature class.
 See Feature class basics.

 - Determine the attribute fields and column types.
-See Geodatabase field data types.
+See ArcGIS field data types.

 - Determine geometry properties.
 Will you have z-coordinates?
 M-coordinates?
 What kind of coordinate resolution?
 What kinds of line segments for lines and polygon feature classes?
 Most often, you'll only need the default, which uses simple, straight-line segments.
 However, sometimes you might need curved segments, for example, to represent culs-de-sac and roads.
 See Feature class basics.

 - Define the coordinate system for each feature class.
-See An overview of map projections.
+See What are map projections?